-The Pension Fund revenue account shows an in-year deficit of £13.9m and in cash terms remains cash positive returning a cash surplus of £28.1m (i.e. excluding asset revaluations and disposal gains and losses).
-As a result the council's Pension Fund net assets decreased from £967.5m to £953.6m during the year, representing an increase of 1.4%.
+The Pension Fund revenue account shows an in-year surplus of £192.9m and in cash terms remains cash positive returning a cash surplus of £36.6m (i.e. excluding asset revaluations and disposal gains and losses).
+As a result the council's Pension Fund net assets increased from £953.6m to £1,146.5m during the year, representing an increase of 20.2%.

 The Pension Fund net liabilities must be reviewed every three years by an actuary and a recovery plan agreed to eliminate any deficit.
-The latest triennial valuation was completed in 2013/14 based on the position as at 31 March 2013.
-It showed that the overall funding position had improved from 70% in 2010 to 72% in 2013, the latter calculation being made by comparing assets of £800m to liabilities of £1,116m.
+The latest triennial valuation was completed recently based on the position as at 31 March 2016.
+It showed that the overall funding position had improved from 72% in 2013 to 80% in 2016, the latter calculation being made by comparing assets of £954m to liabilities of £1,192m.
 These values will fluctuate depending on a number of factors such as the current state of the Government bond markets which feed into the actuarial calculations.
 It is also important to note that the net liability does not represent an immediate call on the council's reserves; rather, it is a notional amount that forecasts how much the future Council's pension liabilities exceed the Fund's forecast assets.

-The latest valuation as at 31 March 2013 is reflected in the general fund budget from 2014/15 and the actuarial recommended employer contributions are in line with those budgeted for in the Medium Term Financial Strategy.
-An updated valuation, based on the position as at 31 March 2016, is currently underway.
+The revenue implications of the latest valuation as at 31 March 2016 are reflected in the general fund budget from 2017/18 and the actuarial recommended employer contributions are in line with those budgeted for in the Medium Term Financial Strategy.